 We refer to Section 2B for detailed information on the Tuition fees.
 The amounts charged may be subjected to change by university policies.
 The tuition fee gives you access to the courses and the facilities & services offered by the participating universities (reduced cost for meals, access to ICT & sports infrastructure, healthcare,...).
 You will pay only one fee a year to the Coordinating University (ULB) who will in turn take care about the financial flows to the other institutions within the TROPIMUNDO Consortium.

-The tuition fess do not cover your travel, housing & subsistence cost, visits, fieldtrips,...
-We estimate that you will have to spend around 1000 EUR/month on top of the tuition fee, although some students do with less.
+The tuition fees do not cover your travel, housing & subsistence cost, visits, field trips,...
+We estimate that you will have to spend around 1000 EUR/month on top of the tuition fees, although some students do with less.
+However, please consider the huge variations in cost of live between the different S2 countries, as well as the suspension of scholarship rules of the EC (see Section 2B).
+Please take a look at the Cost of Living for each of the cities in the TROPIMUNDO FAQ file on our homepage.

 WHAT ABOUT HOUSING?